 That’s when I realized that we—as a state—are failing our children.
 I didn’t know then that I’d run for office, but I knew I needed to do more than just focus on helping my own students in the classroom—I needed to try to help all Arizona students in every classroom.
 I needed to get off the sidelines and into the game to make things better for Arizona’s kids.

-And then, in 2016, after I was named Arizona’s Teacher of the Year, I had the opportunity to travel the state and advocate for students and teachers from Sierra Vista to Flagstaff.
-During that time, I saw firsthand the importance of a highly educated workforce to the future economy of our state, and I realized that current state leadership is irresponsible in its pursuit of short-term gains at the expense of funding our schools.
+In 2016, after I was named Arizona’s Teacher of the Year, I had the opportunity to travel the state and advocate for students and teachers from Sierra Vista to Flagstaff.
+During that time, I saw firsthand the importance of a highly educated workforce to the future economy of our state.
+I realized then, that our current state leadership has irresponsibly pursued short-term gains at the expense of funding our children.

 Yes, we have amazing teachers doing incredible work with students in classrooms all across the state, but we are not supporting our schools in a sustainable way.
 We are not truly investing in our state’s future.